Jabble/tamu-rdm-workshops/modules/file-organization.md

 Subject
 Sequential number (forced order)

+Naming files by chronology - if using a date, use the format Year-Month-Day: YYYY-MM-DD or YYYY-MM or YYYY-YYYY.
+This will maintain chronological order of your files.
+2006-03-24_Attachment
+24 March 2006 Attachment
+240306attch

+Descriptive file naming Keep file names short and relevant - using sufficient characters to capture enough descriptive information labtox_recent_110810_old version.sps 2010-08-11_bioassay_toxicity_V1.sps FFTX_3776438656.sps

 ### Directory structure
 Consider the organisation that will result from naming your files and folders a particular way and the scalability e.g. project with names of regions like ILSSI for directories

 I'll share my directory structure and file naming schemes I use with you.
+What's the problem with them?
+Do you see any?

+Do not use generic file names that may conflict when moved from one location to another.
+Ensure filenames are independent of location and if you work on more than one computer ensure that your files are synchronised.
+Transportable rather than too context specific

 [screenshot](../images/20170726-124454-screenshot.png)

 [screenshot](../images/20170726-125025-screenshot.png)

-### Tips when writing names
+### Tips when putting name components together
 The way you put the components together is particularly useful for search. and cross-platform integration.

-- Be descriptive
+- Keep names under 32 characters
 - Include relevant information for identification
-- Always include the same informational components
+- Include the same informational components
 - Retain the order of components
-- Keep names under 32 characters
-- Avoid special characters
+- Avoid special characters ( & * % $ £ ] { ! @)
+	- These are often used for specific tasks in different operating systems
 - Use '-' or '_' instead of ' '
+	- Like special characters, these are parsed differently on different systems.
 - limit '.' to one before the file extension

+Do not assume that the software application or instrument uses case dependency when naming or renaming files within the aforementioned utility - assume that TANGO, Tango and tango are the same, even thought some file systems may consider them as different.

+Where possible, use file extensions (often defaults) to accurately reflect the software environment in which the file was created and the physical format of the file.
+Eg use .por for SPSS portable files, .xls or .xlsx for Excel files, .ssd or .sas7bdat as appropriate for SAS files, .txt for text files, etc Exercise let's practice.
+Good practices for naming files, especially files associated with a research project are below.

 Organising data with Professor Richard Rodger from University of Edinburgh [youtube](https://www.youtube.com/watch?v=RhxVmYtKqIY)

-### Exercise
+###
-let's practice.
-Good practices for naming files, especially files associated with a research project are below.

 ### Folder and file naming conventions
 There are also a number of common elements that should be considered when developing a file naming strategy, including:

-- Version number

-- Date of creation

-- Name of creator

-- Description of content

-- Name of research team/department associated with the data

-- Publication date

-- Project number

 File names should outlast the file creator who originally named the file.